aliyun/terraform-provider-alicloud/website/docs/r/fcv3_function.html.markdown

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.
+* `code_size` - The code package size of the function returned by the system, in byte Example : 1024
 * `create_time` - The creation time of the function.
 * `custom_container_config` - The configuration of the custom container runtime.
 After the configuration is successful, the function can use the custom container image to execute the function. code and customContainerConfig.
   * `acceleration_info` - (Deprecated) Image Acceleration Information (Obsolete).
     * `status` - Image Acceleration Status (Deprecated).
   * `resolved_image_uri` - The actual digest version of the deployed Image.
 The code version specified by this digest is used when the function starts.
+* `function_arn` - ARN of function
+* `function_id` - The first ID of the resource
+* `last_modified_time` - Last time the function was Updated
+* `last_update_status` - The status of the last function update operation.
+When the function is created successfully, the value is Successful.
+Optional values are Successful, Failed, and InProgress.
+* `last_update_status_reason` - The reason that caused the last function to update the Operation State to the current value
+* `last_update_status_reason_code` - Status code of the reason that caused the last function update operation status to the current value
+* `state` - Function Status
+* `state_reason` - The reason why the function is in the current state
+* `state_reason_code` - The status code of the reason the function is in the current state.
+* `tracing_config` - Tracing configuration
+  * `type` - The tracing protocol type.
+Currently, only Jaeger is supported.
+  * `params` - Tracing parameters.

 ## Timeouts